ToastHQ/Reproduction-1985/README.md

 ### Branches
 There are two branches currently
 1. **main**: This is the stable version of the software, usually in line with the latest release.
 May not contain the latest features.
-Should be used for minor changes or if you just want to use the software via the source code.
+Should only really be used if you are using the software via the source code method.
 2. **dev**: This is the bleeding-edge version of the software, this will contain all the latest changes.
 It's recommended to work on new features here.

 ## Roadmap